Handouts and Templates

 The Knowlton School of Architecture, Digital Library works with content creators to secure permission to post their original material to the Digital Library and Knowlton School websites.
 This permission comes in the form of lecture agreements, emails, and online forms.
 Through the permission process, the Digital Library encourages professors, professionals, and students to consider their own intellectual property, as well as how they use the copyrighted works of others.

-The Office of Technology and Digital Innovation, Secured Media Library provides authenticated access to copyright restricted digital media and offers an extensive collection of titles for instructional use.
+The Office of Distance Education and eLearning, Secured Media Library provides authenticated access to copyright restricted digital media and offers an extensive collection of titles for instructional use.
 Instructors may also provide personally owned items for temporary class use through the Secured Media Library or request the permanent acquisition of a new title.
 These services help course offerings comply with the access and downstream control requirements of the TEACH Act / section 110(2) of U.S. copyright law, though all requirements must be met to rely on this statutory exception.

 The Office of Trademark and Licensing Services regulates, promotes, and protects the use of the university’s name and identifying marks, both on and off campus.
 Reports of possible infringement and requests to license The Ohio State University trademarked or copyrighted materials should be directed to this office.